 QuickBooks: How to use classes and locations?

-Turn on class tracking (in Company Settings)
+Turn on class tracking (in Company Settings) under the Advanced section.

 Select Track classes and Track locations.

-Note: DataQlick assigns classes to entire transaction
+Note: DataQlick assigns classes to the entire transaction.

 Add classes that are meaningful to your business.